TJ2020Lab/Online-Convex-Optimization/README.md

 For experiment 1 and 2, run "body_fat_main.m".
 For experiment 3 and 4, run "a_influence_probability.m".

-We also provide the program file, "a_influence_d.m" and "a_influence_n.m", for researching the impact of decision variable dimension *d* and network size *N* on the preformance of algorithms respectively.
+We also provide the code in experiment 5, "a_influence_d.m" and "a_influence_n.m", for researching the impact of decision variable dimension *d* and network size *N* on the preformance of algorithms respectively.

-Setups on experiment 5 :
+Setups on experiment 5:

 | Index        | Base Graphs | Losses |  Time Horizon *T* | node number *N*  | vector dimension *d*
 | :------: | :------: | :------: | :--------------: | :--------------: | :--------------: |